will-leeson/will-leeson.github.io/_posts/2024-07-10-disertation.md

 work?
 Have I written it well enough?
 Is this presentation going to cover everything?
 The moments of respite I had were when I was distracted with the people I love or when I was talking to people who had been through it before.
 Odds are, I'm not someone you love.
 That's ok.
 Odds are, I don't love you either.
 However, I have been through it.
 Will reading this make it easier, probably not.
 But, know you are not alone.
 It may feel very isolating, because in many ways it is.
 It feels like a herculean task.
 As my advisor said, research is hard, otherwise, everyone would do it.
 I suggest you talk to people who have been through it.
 Maybe not your advisor, or the people on your committee.
 That always felt like a conflict of interest to me.
 But, if you've had people recently finish, they are great people to talk to.
 They know the struggle first hand, and they can sympathize.
 Your mileage may vary, so maybe test the waters first.
-There are some prickly academic out there.
+There are some prickly academics out there.